 The other option is to boost your mower from your car or truck, your mower is a 12 volt battery same as your car or truck.
-You can check out my “How to jump start your mower with a car”
+You can check hoe to jump start here “How to jump start your mower with a car”.

 A mower ignition system can cause intermittent starting problems.
 The main components of an ignition system are: